hhucn/What-Do-Other-People-Think-About-This---Recommendation-Model/README.md

 * `docker-compose.scraping.yml`: Runs the news agency scraper to retrieve articles and comments from various news agencies.
 * `docker-compose.test.yml`: Runs the tests for the system.
 * `docker-compose.api.yml`: Runs the comment-recommendation systems.
+* `docker-compose.csv.yml': Import datasets via csv file into the database.
+Make sure to update the path to the dataset in `RecommendationSystem/Read_CSV/read_csv.py`